 The test is simple and takes not more than five or seven minutes to complete.
 This test is solely meant for educational use.
 When you take the test, avoid counting the seconds.
 Focus on the images and consider each of them instead.
 Your presumption of how long each visual was shown should depend on how long you felt them.
 Counting the seconds will not help you with the test.

 Though you find no specific treatment, you can count on a few therapies, home remedies, self-help treatments, and medications.
-You can seek self-help healing with the assistance of a professional counsellor or therapist.
+You can seek self-help healing with the assistance of a professional counselor or therapist.
 The success rate may vary from one person to another.
 Here are some of the home and self-help remedies:

 Changes in Lifestyle